Noxtal/follina/README.md

   --ip IP, -i IP        IP to serve the payload on (defaults to 127.0.0.1) --port PORT, -p PORT  Port to serve the payload on (defaults to 4444) --output OUTPUT, -o OUTPUT
-                        Filename for output, should end with extension .doc or .docx (defaults to maldoc.docx)
+                        Filename for output, should end with extension .doc, .docx or maybe .rtf (defaults to maldoc.docx) --reverse REVERSE, -r REVERSE
+                        Instantiate a reverse shell connection from the target at port furnished.
+64-bits systems only.
 ```

 # Workaround